Summer-Lo/RobotBase/README.md

 Step 2: Open the terminal with the created environment

-Step 3: Change the directory by typing following command with changing {your file directory}
+Step 3: Change the directory by typing the following command with changing {your file directory}
 ```
 cd /D {Inout_Your_Folder_Path}
 ```